Skip to main content

 1200 x 627px

-This comprehensive guide covers every LinkedIn image size you need in 2025, plus optimization strategies that top creators use to maximize reach and engagement.
+This comprehensive guide covers every LinkedIn image size you need in 2026, plus optimization strategies that top creators use to maximize reach and build professional authority.

 Image TypeDimensions (px)Aspect RatioMax File SizeFormat